sharontherese/latin-mass-funeral/content/start-here/index.md

 ]
 +++

-* [FAQs](https://www.latinmasswedding.com/FAQs/) for frequently asked questions about Latin Mass weddings and this website
+* [FAQs](https://www.latinmasswedding.com/FAQs/) for frequently asked questions about Latin Mass weddings and this website, like "what can I customize about a Latin Mass wedding?"

-* Glossary
+* [Glossary](https://www.latinmasswedding.com/glossary/) for words that I use on this website, like _missa cantata_

 * About